-What about Cyber-Bullying?
+What about Cyberbullying?

-Cyber-Bullying is engaging in the same behavior listed above using a cell phone, game devices, or computer systems.
-Many students use FACEBOOK, MYSPACE, TWITTER, and other online programs.
+Cyberbullying is engaging in the same behavior listed above using a cell phone, game device, or computer system.
+Many students use FACEBOOK, SNAPCHAT, INSTAGRAM, TWITTER, and other online programs.
 Knowledge is power.
-You will be held responsible for how you CHOOSE to use technology; held responsible at school and by law enforcement.
-Even things you write or send to one person become public record and are permanent.
+You will be held responsible for how you CHOOSE to use technology; and held responsible at school and by law enforcement.
+Even things you write or send to one person become public records and are permanent.